A camera is an object that provides a means of rendering images from Blender. It defines which portion of a scene is visible in the rendered image.

-The Shift setting allows for the adjustment of vanishing points.
+Allows for the adjustment of vanishing points.
 Vanishing points refer to the positions to which parallel lines converge.
-In this example, the most obvious vanishing point is at the end of the railroad.
+In these render examples, the most obvious vanishing point is at the end of the railroad.

 Notice how the horizontal lines remain perfectly horizontal when using the lens shift, but do get skewed when rotating the camera object.

 Using lens shift is equivalent to rendering an image with a larger FOV and cropping it off-center.